 Scandia.
 9040 Sunset.
 1946-1989.

 Some of my earliest memories are at Scandia.
-Of course I went with my parents.
-I was lucky they never left me with baby sitters.
-We settled into what felt like regal red leather chairs in the nearby bright, glass-walled dining room that seemed to float over lit-up Los Angeles.
+It was one of my parents favoriet destinations.
+(I was lucky they never left me with baby sitters).
+We settled into regal red leather chairs in the nearby bright, glass-walled dining room that seemed to float over lit-up Los Angeles.
 We drove into Scandia’s huge driveway where you knew Warren Beatty or Natalie Wood would soon emerge from a sleek black car and into this mid century modern building.
 Near the entrance was a moody, rat pack wooden bar.
-The Scandia chefs served perfect Swedish meatballs in silver platters.
-Beer mugs with names of notable Scandia ‘Club of the Vikings’ guests such as Errol Flynn were displayed.
+The Scandia chefs served perfect Swedish meatballs in silver platters and beer mugs with names of notable Scandia ‘Club of the Vikings’ guests such as Errol Flynn were displayed.

-Scandia was very elegant with paneled woods, copper and brass fixtures, bright red chairs, royal blue and white china and crystal vases.
+Scandia was very elegant with paneled woods, copper and brass fixtures, royal blue and white china and crystal vases.
 The principal decorations were coats of arms.
 Specialties here included "Lammesaddel", "Viking Sword", "Hamlets Dagger" (fresh lobster pieces non-greasily fried with exquisite tartar sauce) , and Danish pastries.
 Scandia Restaurant had an award winning wine cellar with over 30,000 bottles of wine in the '80s.
 From 1950 through 1980, this restaurant received Holiday Magazine awards.
 Scandia Restaurant also received many other accolades for the cuisine.
 They served their last meal on May 4th.
 1989.
 The restaurant tried to open a few times as other residencies, but have failed.
-The structure is still standing vacant today on the corner of Sunset and Doheny.
-Wish I could say, "Meet me at Scandia", but at least we still have Dan Tana's.
+The structure is still standing vacant today on the corner of Sunset and Doheny, but rumored to come down in the next few years for a massive development.